bryan-lolordo/read-me/README.md

-# AI and ML Bot with OpenAI Fine-Tuning
+# AI and ML Bot with OpenAI APIs and Fine-Tuning

 ## Project Overview
 This project's objective is to develop a machine-learning-based bot specifically designed to assist data science educators by emulating the teaching style of our data science instructor, Drew.
 It leverages OpenAI's APIs and fine-tuning capabilities to learn from transcripts of recorded classes, enabling it to not only provide contextual assistance and answer frequently asked questions but also to interact and respond in a manner that closely resembles Drew's unique teaching approach, thereby offering a personalized and familiar learning experience to students.